tdwg/website/conferences/2024/biss-abstract-submission/index.md

 toc: true
 ---

-_Last updated 6 June 2024_
+_Last updated 8 August 2024_

 ## Getting started

 ### Register for SPNHC-TDWG 2024

 Registration is now open for the conference [https://www.tdwg.org/conferences/2024/registration/](/conferences/2024/registration/) and all presenters must be registered before their abstract will be published.
-Early bird rates for in-person attendance expire 8 July 2024.

 ### Introduction

 Extended abstracts may be submitted for any accepted oral presentation (including lightning talk) or poster—they are encouraged but not a requirement for presentation.
 Abstracts will be published in TDWG’s journal, _Biodiversity Information Science and Standards (BISS)_ ([see more](/conferences/2024/why-extended-abstract/)).
 Abstract publication is a benefit of your conference registration.
 Acceptance of an abstract in the Oxford Abstracts (OA) conference platform does not guarantee acceptance of publication of an extended abstract.

-**The deadline for submission of extended abstracts is 15 July.**

 Abstracts should be written in English for a general audience, providing context for your presentation and avoiding unexplained jargon.
 Your abstract may include references, figures, tables, even supplemental material.
 See [abstracts from past conferences](https://biss.pensoft.net/collections) for examples.
 Abstract submissions are limited to no more than 6,000 characters (including spaces of all document content; only supplemental materials are excluded from this count).